Uni-tato/dicepy/README.md

 # dicepy
- Analyse dice rolls and compare them to expected results
+Analyse dice rolls and compare them to the expected results